We are Fair Field Productions

 We couldn't make these beautiful films without you - your contributions help us make Fairfield history come alive.
 Your donations are both greatly needed and deeply appreciated.

-This award-winning documentary film series provides a comprehensive, up-to-date look into the history of Fairfield, Iowa.
-Spearheaded by Producer/Director Dick DeAngelis with support from over 100 local volunteer historians, researchers, moviemakers and storytellers, this series provides a unique insight into the indomitable spirit of this small Iowa town.
-These eight beautiful chapters, told by the local people here, are certain to leave a lasting legacy for generations of Fairfielders to come.
+The Fairfield History Series provides a comprehensive, up-to-date look into the history of Fairfield, Iowa.
+Spearheaded by Producer/Director Dick DeAngelis, with support from over 100 local volunteer historians, researchers, moviemakers, and storytellers, these films provide a unique insight into the indomitable spirit of this small Iowa town.
+These eight beautiful chapters, told by local people, are certain to leave a lasting legacy for generations of Fairfielders to come.

 "If you look at our lives today, we're all so busy just living...